cserteGT3/BlankLocalizationCore.jl/docs/src/example.md

 partzeros = [pzf, pzr, pzb]
 ```

-When constructing a part zero, a default `[0,0,0]` positions is set, as the goal of the optimization process is to find the values of those positions.
+When constructing a part zero, a default `[0,0,0]` position is set, as the goal of the optimization process is to find the values of those position.
 For more details see the docs of [`PartZero`](@ref).

 ## Machined features